mirfan899/sppas/sppas/doc/05_analyses/53_audioroamer.md

 factor.
 It will consider that all values outside the interval are clipped.
 The clipping rate is given as a percentage related to the total number of values.
+For example, if factor is 0.5 and clipping rate is 10%, it means that 10% of the amplitude values are more than the half of the maximum amplitude.
+This value is generally an expected rate while preparing audio recordings.

 #### Volume

 ##### RMS:

-Volume is estimated from root-mean-square (RMS) of the samples, i.e. sqrt(sum(S_i^2)/n).
+Volume is estimated with root-mean-square (RMS) of the samples, i.e. sqrt(sum(S_i^2)/n).
 This is a measure of the power in an audio signal.
-Between parenthesis, the volume in dB is estimated as:
+Between parenthesis, the volume in dB is estimated as: 20.log10(rms).
-10.log10(rms/ref), where ref is a reference factor (energy quantity) ref = 1 ≡ 0 dB (power).

-*Illustration:*
-The level of −3 dB is equivalent to 50% (factor = 0.5) and the level of −6 dB is equivalent to 25% (factor = 1/4 = 0.25) of the initial power.
-For example, a RMS value of 350 gives a pover value equal to 25.45 dB compared to a RMS value of 700 that gives a power value of 28.45 dB.
+Doubling of the rms value leads to an increase of 6.02dB.

 ##### Automatic detection of silences:

 Finally, the result of an automatic detection of silences is given.
-Of course, this information is given for information only.
-It is estimated with default parameters which should be adapted.
+This information is given for information only: It is estimated with default parameters which should be adapted!